 Thanks for getting all the way to bottom!
 Subscribe to our monthly digest newsletter if you’d like to be kept up to date about community engagement practice globally.
 Take a look at our two product websites: EngagementHQ if you need a complete online engagement solution, and BudgetAllocator if you need a participatory budgeting solution.
 Or get in touch if you have a story idea you think is worth sharing.

-4 Things Why do (some) people hate Twitter?
+4 Reasons for Why do (some) people hate Twitter?